mikeoller82/VideoGraphAI/README.md

 - **Automated Research**: Utilizes graph agents to gather and analyze recent events related to your chosen topic.
 - **AI-Powered Content Generation**: Employs multiple AI agents for crafting titles, descriptions, hashtags, scripts, and storyboards.
 - **Media Integration**: Searches and integrates relevant videos and images from Pexels and Pixabay.
-- **Voiceover and Subtitles**: Generates synchronized voiceovers and subtitles using Gentle and TikTokVoice.
+- **Voiceover and Subtitles**: Generates synchronized voiceovers and subtitles using Gentle and F5-TTS.
 - **Video Compilation**: Assembles video clips, images, voiceovers, and subtitles into a polished YouTube Short using FFmpeg.
 - **Error Handling and Logging**: Comprehensive logging for monitoring and debugging.